 Many drugs, both old and new, are now being studied in people with lupus.
-The drugs described below represent only the first generation of potential new lupus therapies.
-This is not a complete list of all the drugs currently in development for lupus, and they may not all end up as approved medications.
+The drugs described below are not a complete list of all the drugs currently in development for lupus, and they may not all end up as approved medications.
 However, the variety of scientific approaches reflects the growing interest in lupus at all levels of the biomedical and pharmaceutical industry.

-Much has been learned about trial designs for lupus studies.There is continued interest in lupus among the biomedical and pharmaceutical industry offers realistic hope for additional treatments for lupus in the not-too-distant future.
+Much has been learned about trial designs for lupus studies.There is continued interest in lupus by many biomedical and pharmaceutical companies worldwide, offering realistic hope that we will see additional treatments for lupus in the not-too-distant future.

-Before any drug can be approved for use as a medical treatment, it must undergo a series of research studies, called clinical trials, to determine if it is safe and effective.
-Clinical trials are done in several phases, and this period of testing can take as many as 15 years.
-Generally, as part of the clinical trial design, some of the volunteers receive a placebo (an inactive substance).
+Before any drug can be approved for use as a medical treatment, a strict process has to be followed.
+Clinical testing is done in several phases, and this can take as much as 15 years.
+Generally, as part of the clinical trial designs, some of the volunteers recieve placebo (an inactive substance).
 These trials are also "double blind" meaning that neither the investigating team or the volunteer know whether they are receiving the real treatment or the placebo--at least not until the study is over.
-This is done to better understand the effects of the study medicine.
+This is done to make sure the results are scientific.

 There will be no new drugs for lupus without clinical trial volunteers!
-While participation in research studies is not for everyone, we encourage people with lupus, as well as people without lupus, can make a profound contribution by participating in clinical trials.
+While participation in research studies is not for everyone, people with lupus, as well as people without lupus, can make a profound contribution by participating in clinical trials.

 Anti-interferon-alpha antibody targets interferon-alpha (INF-α), a chemical the body makes to fight viruses.
 Too much IFN-α can lead to immune problems, and levels of INF-α are higher than normal in lupus and other autoimmune disorders.
 Stopping the overproduction of INF-α may reduce disease activity in lupus.
 This is in the biologics class of drugs.

-Leflunomide (Arava®), approved for the treatment of RA, also appears to help with the arthritis caused by lupus.
+Leflunomide (Arava®), approved for the treatment of RA, might help with the arthritis caused by lupus.
 It has been tried in many lupus patients and works by stopping the overproduction of immune cells, which leads to swelling, inflammation, stiffness, and joint pain.
 This is in the immunosuppressives (immune modulators) class of drugs.
 Small studies of leflunomide have been published but more research is needed.

 Prograf® works by interfering with T cell function.
 This is in the organ transplant anti-rejection class of drugs.

 The use of mesenchymal stromal cells (MSCs) in stem cell transplantation has also been studied in China and Europe.
 MSCs are unique adult stem cells with immunosuppressive properties and also may play a key role in preventing autoimmunity.
 When successful, disease symptoms become more easily controlled, and the need for medications reduced.
-However, some people may experience a recurrence of their symptoms over time, and there is a risk of death from the procedure.
+However, some people may experience a recurrence of their symptoms over time, and there are serious risks from the procedure.